-Anyway, I've had a love-hate relationship with anything "Paleo."
+I've had a love-hate relationship with anything "Paleo."
 A number of my clients have requested I cook the "Paleo" diet because it's the hottest "diet" going.
-The framework of the diet is easy–avoid all dairy, grains, legumes, refined sugar and anything processed.
-In other words, you want to keep what you consume to vegetables, fruits, nuts, seeds and grass-fed, organic or wild-caught proteins.
+The framework of the diet is pretty straightforward--just eat the way Paleolithic man would have eaten.

-I was intrigued by his Chocolate Avocado Mousse right off the bat and eagerly made it according to the recipe.
-It was good, however, the amount of chocolate called for was a bit intense for me (and I LOVE chocolate), I wished it were sweeter and I found the addition of cinnamon to be off-putting.
+I decided to try the Chocolate Avocado Mousse and eagerly made it according to the recipe.
+It was good, however, the amount of chocolate called for was a bit intense for me (and I LOVE chocolate).
+I wished it were sweeter and I found the addition of cinnamon to be off-putting.

 If you're super-serious about the Paleo lifestyle, you'll want to make sure the chocolate is as unprocessed as possible, use raw honey and use a vanilla bean or pure vanilla bean paste instead of the extract (which can contain sugar).

 One other note: The first time I made this Chocolate Avocado Mousse, the dates (which I purchased at Whole Foods) blended perfectly into the mousse.